hassan34234234/Flipkart-Mobiles-Data-Engineering-Project/README.md

 Requirements:

-.
-Python
-. pandas
-. matplotlib
-. seaborn
-. psycopg2
-. sqlalchemy
+python, pandas, matplotlib, seaborn, psycopg2, sqlalchemy

 Data Cleaning and Exploration:

 .
 Load the dataset from Kaggle.
-.
 Check missing values and remove them.
-.
-Remove duplicates from the dataset
+Remove duplicates from the dataset.
-.
 Clean the 'Memory' and 'Storage' columns, convert them to numeric values.
-.
 Explore the distribution of Selling and Original Price.

 Data Visualization:

-.
 Visualize the distribution of selling prices segmented by price bins.
-.
 Visualize the distribution of original prices segmented by price bins.
-.
 Explore the relationship between ratings and selling/original prices.

 Database Integration:

-.
-Integrate the cleaned dataset into a PostgreSQL database named 'flipkart'.
+Transfer the transform data into a PostgreSQL database named 'flipkart'.
-.
 Access the data from the database using SQL queries.

-.
-Database Connection Details
-.
-Database Name: flipkart
-.
-Table Name: mobile_specs
-.
-Connection String:

 Usage:

-.
 Install the required dependencies.
-.
 Run the provided Python script to execute the data cleaning and exploration tasks.
-.
 Explore the generated visualizations.
-.
 Integrate the dataset into a PostgreSQL database for further analysis.

 Contributing: